The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 © Frantz Vincentz

-Planting Japanese artichoke tubercles takes place, depending on the region, in March or April, or even February if the weather is mild.
+The planting of Japanese artichoke tubercles takes place, depending on the region, in March or April, or even February if the weather is mild.
 Beyond April, it is too late to plant them, even though artichokes benefit from rapid growth.
-Allow 7 to 8 months before the first harvest.
+It takes about 7 to 8 months before the first harvest.

-Japanese artichokes are grown in ranks, much like potatoes, by planting tubercles:
+Japanese artichokes are cultivated in ranks, much like potatoes, by planting tubercles:

 • Work the soil with a fork to aerate it well and remove weeds and stones